 How to Cook Lentils (Ultimate Guide)

 Lentils are easy to cook, tasty and packed with nutrition.
 A pantry hero!
 Learn how to cook lentils as well as the different varieties most commonly sold at stores.
-For more basic cooking lessons see our articles for cooking dried chickpeas or try these creamy black beans (cooked from scratch).
 Jump to the Basic Lentil Recipe or read on to see all of our tips.

 How to cook lentils